 Pro-tip: As important as it is to know whether a sales lead is a good one, it’s equally important to know when it’s not.
 Make sure you know what your “red flags” are and be sure to look and listen for cues your lead might be the wrong fit.

 Have we got you thinking about all things sales?
 There are tons more resources to help you improve your sales skills on the WeddingPro blog!
-Click here more free sales tips and get ready to feel more confident leading into booking season!
+Click here for more free sales tips and get ready to feel more confident heading into booking season!

 Photo Credit: Jacob Lund/shutterstock.com